Skip to navigation Skip to content

 To add or delete CS Periods, see Child Support Period Management Cuba Process Help.

-The CS Period end date is before or during the estimate period because one of the reverse cases ended:
+The CS Period end date is before or during the estimate period because one of the reverse case numbers ended:

 • Delete that CS Period